thunfischbrot/ANSOS-NG/README.md

 Install a build machine (you can use vagrant):

-`vagrant init "vStone/centos-7.x-puppet.3.x" && vagrant up`
+`vagrant init "vStone/centos-7.x-puppet.3.x" && vagrant up && vagrant ssh`

 Add epel: